 - In section III, Walch argues that existing governance frameworks are unsuitable for public blockchains, “at least if these blockchains undergird financial market infrastructures or other important societal systems,” suggesting that FMI-type standards should apply outside of financial settings.

 But what if blockchain networks are not trying to “undergird” any type of “financial market infrastructure” — ?

-Among so many diverse groups of blockchain stakeholders (including financial and non-financial use cases), who should decide the predominant thrust — the object, purpose, and essence — of blockchain systems?
+Among so many diverse groups of blockchain stakeholders (including developers of financial and non-financial use cases), who should decide the predominant thrust — the object, purpose, and essence — of blockchain systems?
 How?
 Why?

 For purposes of this conversation, the narrow question is: who should decide whether blockchains are (&/or should be) financial market infrastructure?